OriginProtocol/ousd-governance/README.md

 ```

 This will start both the NextJS app and a listener script monitoring your local blockchain for changes.

+## Deployment
+IMPORTANT (!) once we deploy contracts on the mainnet rename the `start:production:once_contracts_deployed` script command to `start` from the `client/package.json`... listener now fails because there are no contract deploy artifacts available in prod environment.

 ## Gotchas